PNG troops respond to major 7.5 quake as aftershocks feared

 "It will take some time to get assessment teams out there and get a clear picture of what's happening," he added.

-The quake's epicentre is in rugged terrain about 612 kilometres northwest of Port Moresby.
+The quake's epicentre was in rugged terrain 612 kilometres northwest of the capital Port Moresby.

 It said homes in the region were "a mix of vulnerable and earthquake resistant construction".